← Back to Blog

 Era 4: Artificial Intelligence (2020s)

-The tools exist today that can save a small business owner ten to twenty hours a week.
-Not in a speculative, "this might work someday" way — in a very specific, "this task that took you three hours now takes twenty minutes" way.
+The tools exist today that can save a business owner ten to twenty hours a week.
+Not in a speculative, "this might work someday" way, but in a specific, "this task that took three hours now takes twenty minutes" way.
 The technology is accessible, affordable, and it works.
+For a structured way to identify where those hours actually come from, a friction audit is the right place to start.

 What makes this wave different

-Previous technology waves required businesses to learn new external channels — a new place to be found, a new way to be seen.
+Previous technology waves required businesses to learn new external channels.
+A new place to be found, a new way to be seen.
 AI is different.
-It works on the inside of your business.
+It works on the inside of a business.

 The advantage is not visibility.
 It is capacity.
 A business that automates its admin, its follow-ups, its scheduling, and its reporting can serve more clients with the same team.
 It can grow without proportionally growing its costs.
-It can free up the founder to do what only a human can do — build relationships, make decisions, lead.
+It can free up its people to do what only humans can do: build relationships, make decisions, lead.

 That kind of structural advantage is hard to replicate quickly.
 It builds on itself.
-The businesses that have been running automated workflows for two years will have refined, optimised systems.
-The businesses that start in 2028 will be starting from scratch.
+Businesses that have been running automated workflows for two years will have refined, optimised systems.
+Businesses that start in 2028 will be starting from scratch.

-I am not writing this to frighten you.
-The pattern is not inevitable doom — it is an opportunity.
-Every wave has latecomers who eventually caught up.
+This is not written to create fear.
+The pattern is not inevitable doom.
+It is an opportunity.
+Every wave has had latecomers who eventually caught up.
 But they paid more, worked harder, and started from a disadvantaged position.

-The question worth sitting with is this: when the next wave came — the Internet, Google, social media — did you wish you had moved earlier?
+The question worth sitting with: when the next wave came, the internet, Google, social media, did you wish you had moved earlier?
 And if the answer is yes, what does that tell you about what to do right now?

-If you want to talk through what AI could actually do for your business — specifically, practically, without jargon — get in touch.
-That is what I do.
+If you want to talk through what AI could actually do for your business, specifically and practically, get in touch.